martinkjlarsson/nauty-laman-plugin/README.md

 ## Installation
 1. Clone this repo.
 2. Download and build [Nauty](http://pallini.di.uniroma1.it/).
 3. `geng` has to be rebuilt with the flag `-D'PLUGIN="<path to this repo>/prunelaman.h"'` to inject the plugin.
 Edit the `makefile` for Nauty accordingly and rebuild `geng` (e.g. `rm -f geng && make geng`).
-If Nauty and this repository have the same parent folder the entry for `geng` in the `makefile` could look something like this:
+If Nauty and this repository have the same parent folder, the entry for `geng` in the `makefile` could look something like this:
 ```makefile
 geng : ${GTOOLSH} ../nauty-laman-plugin/prunelaman.h geng.c gtoolsW.o \
 		nautyW1.o nautilW1.o naugraphW1.o schreier.o naurng.o